Australians rally at Parliament to demand justice for women

 But Morrison said the defamation case was the correct forum to examine the allegations.

 “The arguments will be made, the evidence will be presented.
-And that matter can be rightly addressed through our courts where it should be and that is the approach which I think best addresses the matter,” Morrison said.
+And that matter can be rightly addressed through our courts where it should be, and that is the approach which I think best addresses the matter,” Morrison said.

-Porters has been on mental health leave since March 3 when he held a news conference denying that he had raped the girl, who has not been named.
+Porter has been on mental health leave since March 3, when he held a news conference denying that he had raped the girl, who has not been named.

 Reynolds has also been on sick leave with a heart condition since Higgins made her allegations.